 The Jordan family of Halifax County, Virginia, descended from one of the Jordans who arrived in Virginia from southwest England in the early 1600s.
 The genetic evidence certainly supports this conclusion, but a clear line of descent has not been traced.
-This is because of the paucity of family records as well as the destruction of much pertinent genealogical data during the American Civil War.
+This is because of the paucity of family records and the destruction of much perhaps pertinent genealogical data during the American Civil War.

 As for the family’s English forebearers, considerable information is available on an extended Jordan family in Devon, Dorset, and Wiltshire, contiguous counties in the southwest of England, in the late 1500s and early 1600s.
 The roots of this family are not known with certainty, but there have been a number of unverified accounts of this family’s beginnings.
 The historical accuracy of these stories is, to put it charitably, extremely doubtful, but several of the accounts do agree on the family’s Norman origins, involvement of an ancestor in a crusade, and the reason for the family motto Percussa Resurgo.